 - Avon in Blake's 7 was initially this: he met the revolutionary hero in jail where he was sent for a massive computer-aided fraud.
 As the series went on he got better at combat but he never lost his hacking skills.

-- In Agents of S.H.I.E.L.D., Skye started out as a member of a hacktivist organization called the Rising Tide that opposed SHIELD's secrecy.
-One of their members, Skye, is captured by SHIELD and recruited for her skills in the pilot.
+- In Agents of S.H.I.E.L.D., Skye started out as a member of a hacktivist organization called the Rising Tide that opposed SHIELD's secrecy, before she was captured by SHIELD and recruited for her skills in the pilot.
 Another first season episode featured a second Rising Tide hacker who was more antagonistic to "the Man" but overall portrayed as kind of naïve and gullible, as he sold out for a big paycheck on one job and his client had successfully fooled him into thinking they were benevolent or at least benign.
-We're not sure how "evil" the group is as a whole - Skye's heart is in the right place, at least - but taking on an international security organization puts you closer to this than a Playful Hacker.
+We're not sure how "evil" the Rising Tide is as a whole - Skye's heart is in the right place, at least - but taking on an international security organization puts you closer to this than a Playful Hacker.
 In any case, they've been forgotten since Skye became completely loyal to SHIELD.

 - The game Uplink.
 Breaking into computer systems to steal or destroy information, destroy systems, or worse is just another paying job for you.
 The game even gives you a Neuromancer rating that is your alignment; scrapping systems For the Evulz and ruining people's lives decreases it.